Family Communion Guide

 Check out this collection of songs to hear some of our Crosspoint Kids favourites with links to listen and sing along at home.

-Click here to register for your free RightNow Media account.
+Sometimes called the Christian Netflix, click here to register for your free RightNow Media account.